powerhousepro69/videoinfox/readme.md

 #### Download all your video url lists with Videoinfox's Yt-dlp integration.
 <br />

+#### This update added: &nbsp; videoinfox -d  Autoplay video files in the current directory.

-#### This update fixed: &nbsp; Play Directory alphabetical sorting for directories that include multiple file extensions.
+#### Last update fixed: &nbsp; Play Directory alphabetical sorting for directories that include multiple file extensions.

 <br />